SAP/openui5-docs/docs/High_Contrast_Themes_for_OpenUI5_Controls_cfcbde2.md

 >

 > Note:
-> Have in mind that OpenUI5 does not support the high contrast mode of Windows.
+> Have in mind that OpenUI5 is not optimised for the high contrast mode of Windows.
 You will have to enable the HCB or HCW theme as described above.
 >
 >